-The principal financial risk faced by the school is the ongoing pressure on funding resulting in a risk that deficits may be experienced.
-The budgeting and reporting process, including scrutiny by the Governors, mitigates the risk
+The principal financial risk faced by the school is the ongoing pressure on funding resulting in a risk that a deficit may be experienced.
+Pupil numbers are stringently monitored, but cannot be forecast accurately for the Reception intake.
+The budgeting and reporting process, including scrutiny by the Governors, mitigates the risk.

 The risk that Trustees do not ensure that rigorous monitoring is undertaken in the absence of the Headteacher and/or Business Manager.
-Kent Financial Services are contracted to perform monthly monitoring which are scrutinised by Governors.
+Kent Financial Services can be contracted to perform monthly monitoring if required which is then scrutinised by Governors.

 The Governors have implemented a number of systems to assess risks that the school faces, especially in the operational areas (e.g. in relation to teaching, health and safety, bullying and school trips) and in relation to the control of finance.
 The Governors are introducing systems, including operational procedures and internal financial controls in order to minimise risk.
 Where significant financial risk still remains they have ensured they have adequate insurance cover.
-The Academy has an effective system of internal financial controls and this is explained in more detail in the Governance Statement on pages 9 to 13.
+The Academy has an effective system of internal financial controls and this is explained in more detail in the Governance Statement on pages 8 to 12.